rfuzzo/MWSE/docs/source/apis/event.md

 * `callback` (function)
 * `options` (table): *Optional*.
 	* `doOnce` (boolean): *Default*: `false`.
 If this option is set to `true`, the function registered will be executed only once, and automatically unregistered thereafter.
-	* `filter` (userdata, string, number): *Optional*.
+	* `filter` (userdata, string, number, [tes3baseObject](../types/tes3baseObject.md)): *Optional*.
 This parameter allows selectively executing the callback function only when a specific condition is met.
 The exact behavior depends on each event.
 	* `priority` (number): *Optional*.
 Event callback with higher priority is executed before callback with lower priority.
 Typically used to make certain mods compatible.

 ***